Print Back to top

 Your top questions, answered.

-When will you be replacing my lead service line?
+When will you replace my lead service line?

 • By the fall of each year, Denver Water plans to have identified work areas for the following year.
 Several factors drive when and where service lines are replaced.
 Denver Water prioritizes communities who are most vulnerable and at-risk from lead exposure, particularly infants and children.
 Areas with large numbers of facilities that serve these populations, such as schools and day care centers, are prioritized.
 Other determining factors include areas with the highest concentration of lead service lines, underserved neighborhoods and coordination with other known construction activity.